Shower valve replacement doesn’t have to be painful.

 Shower valves usually come with a plaster guard.

-This shows you how far the the shower valve should stick out from the wall.
+This shows how far the shower valve should stick out from the wall.

 Important Tip: